athul/shelby/README.md

 ### Extra Bits
+- Displays the Current Git Branch
 - `[+]` shows if you've got Untracked Files
   - `[2+]` shows if you've got 2 untracked files
 - `[!]` shows if you've got Unstaged Files
   - `[3!]` shows if you've got 3 unstaged files
+- `↑` if your HEAD is ahead
+- `↓` if your HEAD is behind
+- `⇅` if your HEAD is diverged
 - Dispalys any VirtualENVs you're working in
-- Displays the Current Git Branch
 - Displays **Username** and **Hostname** of the machine while in SSH
 - Small Size(~=2MB)